-Field Description Certificate ID The Keyfactor Command reference ID for the certificate, which can be useful when referring to the certificate using API methods.

-Field Description CA Record ID The ID of the certificate in the CA (this has replaced CARequestID).
-Certificate State Unknown (0) - This certificate entered the system in a manner other than a CA sync, so no status from a CA has been reported.
+Field Description Certificate ID The Keyfactor Command reference ID for the certificate, which can be useful when referring to the certi- ficate using API methods.
+CA Record ID The ID of the certificate in the CA (this has replaced CARequestID).
+Certificate State The state of the certificate.
+Unknown (0) - This certificate entered the system in a manner other than a CA sync, so no status from a CA has been reported.
 Active (1) - The "normal" state for certificates brought in via CA sync.
 The certificate has not been revoked.
 Note: Here we mimic the behavior of the Microsoft CA, which does not have a status for Expired, so certificates continue to be listed as Active or Revoked (as appropriate) after they expire.
 Revoked (2) - The certificate has been revoked.
 Failed (4) - The certificate has been denied approval.
 Pending (5) - The certificate is awaiting approval.
 Certificate Authority (6) - The certificate synced in from a CA sync that is indicated to be that CA's own certificate.
-Parent Certificate Authority (7) - The certificate synced in from a CA sync that is indicated to be the certificate of a CA further up the chain.
-Waiting for External Validation (8) - The certificate would have been added through one of the Revocation Keyfactor Command CA gateways using an EV certificate type.
-If the certificate is revoked, the date it was revoked will be displayed here.
+Parent Certificate Authority (7) - The certificate is pending, awaiting approval outside of Keyfactor Command.
+Generally, the certificate would have been added through one of the Keyfactor Command CA gateways using an EV certificate type.
+Revocation Effective Date If the certificate is revoked, the date it was revoked will be displayed here.
 Revocation Reason If the certificate is revoked, the reason will be displayed here.
-This is shown as a numeric value, which will be one of: • 0 - Unspecified • 1 - Key Compromised • 2 - CA Compromised • 3 - Affiliation Changed • 4 - Superseded • 5 - Cessation of Operation • 6 - Certificate Hold • 999 - Unknown See Revoke on page 60 for more information about revoking certificates.
+This is shown as a numeric value, which will be one of: • 0 - Unspecified • 1 - Key Compromised • 2 - CA Compromised • 3 - Affiliation Changed • 4 - Superseded • 5 - Cessation of Operation • 6 - Certificate Hold • 999 - Unknown

+Field Description See Revoke on page 61 for more information about revoking certificates.
 Archive Key If true, the certificate has a private key archived on the Microsoft CA to support CA key recovery.
 This flag is not an indicator for whether the certificate has a private key stored in Keyfactor Command.

-Field Description Tip: CA-level key recovery is supported for Microsoft CAs to allow recovery of private keys for certificates enrolled outside of Keyfactor Command.
+Tip: CA-level key recovery is supported for Microsoft CAs to allow recovery of private keys for certificates enrolled outside of Keyfactor Command.
 CA-level key archiving is not supported for enrollments done through Keyfactor Command.
 CA-level key recovery is not supported for EJBCA CAs.
-For enrollments done through Keyfactor Command for either Microsoft or EJBCA CAs, use Keyfactor Command private key retention (see Details Tab on page 334).
+For enrollments done through Keyfactor Command for either Microsoft or EJBCA CAs, use Keyfactor Command private key retention (see Details Tab on page 337).
 Principal Name The user principal name (UPN) contained in the subject alternative name (SAN) field of the certificate, if present (e.g. "username@keyexample.com").
 Requester Name The name of the requester in DOMAIN\User format.